hakoo-gif/shapes_discord_bot/README.txt

 - Trigger Words: The bot will respond to messages containing trigger words defined in the `.env` file
 - Custom Bot Status, Reply Style, Error Message

-## Configuration Options

-In your `.env` file, you can customize the following options:

-- `BOT_OWNER`:        Always have permission to block bot responding to someone
-- `REPLY_STYLE`:      Reply style configuration (1=reply with ping, 2=reply no ping, 3=direct message)
-- `TRIGGER_WORDS`:    Words that trigger the bot to respond (comma-separated)
-- `ERROR_MESSAGE`:    Custom error message when bot fail to get AI response
-- `STATUS`:           Bot's status display (online, idle, dnd, invisible)
-- `ACTIVITY_TYPE`:    Activity type (playing, streaming, listening, watching, competing, custom, none)
-- `ACTIVITY_MESSAGE`: Text displayed in the bot's activity status

 ## Troubleshooting

 - **Bot not responding**: Ensure you've set up the correct permissions and intents
 - **API errors**: Check your Shapes API key and username
 - **Rate limiting**: The bot will inform you if it's being rate limited by the API
 - **Logging**: Check the logs directory for detailed information about any errors